jrodgz/project/doc/milestone_1/jdr_brainstorm.md

 - The rest is kindof followed by the milestones.
 The next one involves the five sheet design assignment in which we'll begin working out our different views.
 It'll be convenient to have settled on a model by then.

+ ## Tasks
+ - Explore

+  	- What webcites do I have
+  	- What Dates
+  	- What Tags
+  		- Do mulitple tags have simular mementos?
+- Partition
+	-  	s

 ##Notes
 1. [Remember random spring network idea when we talk.](http://www.visualthesaurus.com/)